yousefgheibi/yousefgheibi/README.md

 **Hi there, I'm Yousef Gheibi**

 Experienced Front-End Developer with over 4 years of hands-on experience in designing and building scalable web applications using Angular.
 Proficient in creating clean and maintainable code while delivering high-quality user experiences.
-Additionally famier in the concepts of React and committed to staying up to date with the latest frontend trends and best practices.
+Additionally familiar in the concepts of React and committed to staying up to date with the latest frontend trends and best practices.

 </br>